theEricMa/OTAvatar_processing/README.md

 # OTAvatar_processing
-This repository provides tools for preprocessing videos for HDTF dataset used in the [paper](https://github.com/theEricMa/OTAvatar)

-This repository offers a set of tools designed to pre-process videos for the HDTF dataset, which is featured in the associated research paper.
+This repository offers a set of tools designed to pre-process videos for the talking face dataset, which is featured in the associated [research paper](https://github.com/theEricMa/OTAvatar).

 # Installation
 ## Environment setup